JGNN

 nn.pooling.

-Create models in pure Java like below.
-The example computes the expression
+Create models in pure Java like the example below, which does not have any trainable parameters.

 Variable x = new Variable();